IRT-Open-Source/scf/modules/SRT2SRTXML/README.md

 used for further processing with XML technologies or for debugging purposes.

 The SRT text file must be in UTF-8 format.
+If any tags are used (as part of a subtitle line), the affected line must be well-formed XML, assuming an (imaginary) enclosing root element.
+Hereby the `<` character must not be used (unescaped) except as part of actual markup.

 ## EXAMPLES
 Using a file path to read the SRT data and a file path to write the result into a file: